 You should prepare mentally for the heat, so you are ready to detect any signs that you should stop your visit (lightheadedness, headache, etc).
 We don’t recommend spending more than 20 minutes at a time in a sauna.
 Take breaks, especially if you’re a first-time user.

 While in our sauna, expect to experience a rapid increase in body and skin temperature.
 You may also notice an increase in heart rate as your heart works to keep cool, beating up to 100-150 beats per minute.
 Your blood vessels will dilate or widen to increase circulation.
 Relax and understand these symptoms are part of the infrared sauna experience.
 If at any point you do not feel well such that you’re experiencing dizziness or nausea, please step out and cease your visit.
 You should know your limit and ensure the infrared sauna is a productive experience for your wellbeing, not damaging to your health.

 If you experience chronic fatigue, chronic pain or high levels of stress, sauna use may help you feel better.
 A sauna visit can be a real treat, not only in disrupting your daily routine but in helping your body function at its best.

-One is that sauna can help draw toxins out of the body.
-Unfortunately, no scientific evidence supports the statement that sweating can remove toxins and thus saunas (by inducing sweating) help detoxify.
-Organs such as the kidneys, liver and intestines help detoxify the body, not sweating.
+Myth 1: Sauna can help drwa toxins out of the body.
+Unfortunately, no scientific evidence supports the statement that sweating can remove toxins and thus sauna (by inducing sweating) help detoxify.
+Organs such as the kidney,s liver and intensines help detoxify the body, no sweating.

-Another myth is that saunas can help you lose weight.
+Myth 2: Suana can help you lose weight.
 Unfortunately, any weight loss you lose through the sauna is water weight.
-If you replace your fluids after the sauna visit (which you should!), you will still have the same fats that constitute majority of weight in the first place.
+If you replace your fluids after the sauna visit (which your should!), you will still have the same fats that constitute majority of the weight in the first place.